Cyclic3/p2pop/README.md

 Please generate a random PUID to avoid collisions.
 No-one cares if you embed your name into the PUID, as it will not be seen outside of your code.

+## RPC description
+Use the protobuf service/rpc syntax as normal, but be aware that the RPC's index is the only thing used to distinguish it, so reordering, insertation and deletion will break backwards-compatiblity.

+## Code style
+I use pointers to signify non-owning or copying references.
+If a constructor takes a pointer to an object, that object must survive until the object is moved into, or destroyed.